 But now I travel with Osprey Farpoint 40.
 I love this bag so much I wrote to Osprey that if they ever discontinue this, I want to know so I can stock up.
 I’ve been traveling with Osprey Farpoint 40 exclusively for 5 years now and I’ve seen no signs of tears – so maybe I don’t really need to stock up after all.
 I swear Osprey makes the best bags.

 It opens flat like a suitcase.
 It has compression straps that helps stabilize the load.
 It has a wide and functional hipbelt (so many bags have flimsy belts that end up cutting into your flesh).
 It has a laptop sleeve.
 It’s small enough to fit as a carry-on on budget airlines such as Easyjet and Ryanair.
 I can sing praises about this bag all day long.

-Olympus PEN EP-2 – I am a micro four third convert.
+I am a micro four third convert.
 I’m not a fancy enough photographer to require full on DSLR (although I used to have one) and I’m a firm believer that the best camera is the one that you have with you.
 There’s no way I carry around a full on DSLR.
 It’s too bulky and I’m just a hobbyist photographer.
-The PEN EP-2 is admittedly outdated and if I ever got an infusion of cash, I’d like to upgrade to a newer model with an articulated viewing window (a firm requirement) – something like … But in the meantime, I’ve been upgrading my lenses instead (because a camera is only as good as your lenses).
+The PEN EP-2 is admittedly outdated and if I ever got an infusion of cash, I’d like to upgrade to a newer model with an articulated viewing window.
+But in the meantime, I’ve been upgrading my lenses instead (because a camera is only as good as your lenses).
 The 2 lenses I shoot almost exclusively?

-Small dry sack – After having my phone ruined in a freak storm in Moab, I promised that I’ll never travel without a dry sack ever again.
-The 1L is small enough to fit my phone and the camera and I’ll never go without it whenever I travel, especially when I go out hiking.
+The 1L is small enough to fit my phone and camera.
+After having my phone ruined in a freak storm in Moab, I promised that I’ll never travel without a dry sack ever again. .

 Clothing and Toiletries